nyu-pl-sp19/hw07/README.md

 ﻿# Homework 7 (30 Points + 5 Bonus Points)

-The deadline for Homework 7 is Friday, April 5, 6pm.
+The deadline for Homework 7 is ~Friday, April 5~ Sunday, April 7, 6pm.
 The late submission deadline is Thursday, April 11, 6pm.

 ## Getting the code template